 Every Teacher Is a Language Teacher

 - 1. Moving through the Stages of Language Acquisition

 - 4. Providing Information in a Comprehensible Way

 - 5. Improving through Interaction

 - 6. Summing It Up

 - Module Evaluation

-Welcome to the Enhancing Evidence-Based Practices for English Learners series in the Ohio Literacy Library!
+Welcome to the Multilingual Learner series!
 We present 10 modules in this series, all of which are geared towards educators and other interested stakeholders who want to further their knowledge and skills in pursuit of an equitable society where learners’ cultural, linguistic, and ethnic identities are honored and validated.

 Multilingual learners (MLs) are by far the fastest-growing student population nationwide.
 Yet, they are an underserved student group, who deserve equal opportunities and access to resources to achieve academic success.
 It is our intention, therefore, to provide educators with opportunities to reflect on their teaching practices and explore ways in which they can help MLs see themselves as well as others a valued part of the world.
 To this end, we will be covering a range of topics in this series to help you (1) understand MLs’ diverse needs and strengths and (2) serve them better in your classrooms, schools, and communities.
 Thank you for being an advocate for MLs who, thanks to your dedication, will go on to enrich our communities and shape our nation.